HackPartners/darwinrest/README.md

-# Darwin REST
+## Overview

-This is a wrapper for National Rail Enquiries' Darwin API that exposes a REST API.
+* This is a wrapper for National Rail Enquiries' Darwin API that exposes a REST API.
+* The code is open source and is available on the [Hack Partners Github](https://github.com/HackPartners/darwinrest)

-The API Docs for the Darwin REST API can be found at [darwin.hacktrain.com](http://darwin.hacktrain.com).
+* The API Docs for the Darwin REST API can be found at [darwin.hacktrain.com](http://darwin.hacktrain.com).

-For more information about the DARWIN APIs you can visit the [National Rail Enquiries documentation](http://www.nationalrail.co.uk/46391.aspx)
+* For more information about the DARWIN APIs you can visit the [National Rail Enquiries documentation](http://www.nationalrail.co.uk/46391.aspx)

 ## The TrainHackers (Contributors)